mildred-prog/Organic-Food/README.md

 #### Home Page

-Verified that the product section and contact form are visible and functioning correctly on all screen sizes.
+- Verified that the product section and contact form are visible and functioning correctly on all screen sizes.
-Ensured all footer links navigate to the correct sections.
+- Ensured all footer links navigate to the correct sections.

 #### Contact Form
-Verified that the form fields are working as expected (e.g., required fields, valid email input).
+Verified that the form fields are working as expected (name, email, subject, a message valid).
 After form submission, users are redirected to the Thank-You page.

 #### 404 Error Page